Join us for the discussion on Thursday, May 6th, from noon-1pm.

 We read articles about science, space, climate, current events, health, and more!
-This month we are exploring:

-Please email JDuffy @ PeterboroughNH.gov for the link to the Zoom meeting.
+email JDuffy @ PeterboroughNH.gov for the link to the Zoom meeting.

 Why Short Reads?
 Because you don’t have all day.
 We pick 3-4 articles which could be read in around 60 minutes.
 It’s the perfect club for the curious and those short on time.

 Jocelyn has over a decade of experience developing and presenting programs about nature, science, and history for federal, state, and regional organizations.
 She has degrees in information technology, library science, and natural resource management and enjoys exploring the places where people and the environment come together.
 Jos works on the help desk and also works as a program coordinator.
 She runs the Short Reads book group and our popular survival series programming.